Photo by CraigMcPhotography/iStock / Getty Images

 Complete rebuild and carburetor kit.
 Started on the third pull.
 Mike Kephart

-Diagnosing and resolving problems with both the customer and instrument is a skill that serves you well throughout your career.
-How many times will someone diagnose the symptom and not get to the true problem?
-An example you see often in sales is the problem of lack of first meetings.
-The diagnoses will often be that Reps aren't making enough calls.
+Diagnosing and resolving problems with the customer and the instrument is a skill that serves you well throughout your career.
+How often will someone diagnose the symptom and not get to the actual problem?
+An example you often see in sales is the problem of a lack of first meetings.
+The diagnosis will often be that Reps aren't making enough calls.
 The real problem many times is in the message.
-Either the company is providing an ineffective message or the Reps aren’t doing a good job of communicating the message.
+Either the company is providing an ineffective message, or the Reps aren’t communicating the message well.
 Either way, increasing the number of dials doesn't necessarily lead to more meetings.

-Abbott Labs hired me and we moved to Tulsa.
-I learned the importance of goal setting and planning along with working the plan.
-My plan was to become the National Field Service Rep of the year for Abbott Labs.
-I learned the hard way that not only is it important to build and work the plan but make changes to the plan as new challenges are presented.
-While I was very disappointed when I didn't win the first year, I made the necessary changes to the plan and achieved my goal the second year.
+Abbott Labs hired me, and we moved to Tulsa.
+I learned the importance of goal setting and planning, along with working on the plan.
+I planned to become the National Field Service Rep of the Year for Abbott Labs.
+I learned the hard way that not only is it important to build and work on the plan but also to make changes to the plan as new challenges are presented.
+While I was very disappointed when I didn't win the first year, I made the necessary changes to the plan and achieved my goal in the second year.
 This opened the door to several promotions and relocations for my family.

 A few years later, I felt ready for the Field Service Manager's position, Abbott announced a new rule.
 You had to have a college degree to become a Manager.
 Time to change the plan; I started night school and earned my degree in Business Administration.
 I enjoy learning new things.
 The great part was the Minor in Leadership Studies.
 I believe that if you are born with leadership skills, you then have to spend your life developing those skills, and that is what I continue to do.

 Abbott sent me to Atlanta as the Field Service Manager.
-The Atlanta District had a Manager who had been there a while, so Leadership chose me as I had demonstrated strong leadership skills and was action oriented to make changes.
+The Atlanta District had a Manager who had been there a while, so Leadership chose me as I had demonstrated strong leadership skills and was action-oriented to make changes.
 The Atlanta Team needed to be held accountable.
-While I didn't know it at the time, my leadership style was much like the "broken window theory."
-I took care of the small stuff which set the stage to fix the big issues.
-Top performers improved and flourished while under performers either accepted their plan to improve or left.
+While I didn't know it then, my leadership style was like the "broken window theory."
+I took care of the small stuff, which set the stage for fixing the significant issues.
+Top performers improved and flourished, while underperformers either accepted their plan to improve or left.
 Some had to be shown the door.
-The Atlanta District turned around and became a top performing District.
+The Atlanta District turned around and became a top-performing District.

 What life lessons did I learn from pouring concrete in the hot Kansas sun?
-That hard work in those tough conditions gave me focus beyond anything else to study hard as studying hard was nothing compared to pouring concrete.
+That hard work in those harsh conditions gave me focus beyond anything else to study hard, as studying hard was nothing compared to pouring concrete.